pallets-eco/flask-security/docs/spa.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Depending on your SPA architecture and vision you can choose between cookie or token based authentication.

-For both ways there is more documentation and some examplesn.
+For both ways there is more documentation and some examples.
 For tokens have a look at the  `CSRF: Single-Page-Applications and AJAX/XHR`_ section.
 And for cookie based auth you will find more info in the `Using a Cookie`_ section.

 The config from the example above assumes that you run some authentication stuff immediately via Flask.
 Depending on your